LEAP Option Strategy: Long Dated Call Setup

 MarketXLS

 Investors who are interested in options trading strategies such as LOS should research the options trading strategies available, as well as learn more about the risks involved.
 It is important to have a full understanding of options trading strategies before diving in and executing a trade.
 MarketXLS options trading platform is an excellent tool for options traders of all levels of experience.
-From beginner to experienced traders, MarketXLS helps users understand options better and
+From beginner to experienced traders, MarketXLS helps users understand options better and size a position against the risk it actually carries.

 Here are some templates that you can use to create your own models